Decadent and fudgy these gluten free brownies have a crackly surface and rich chocolatey flavour with ground almonds instead of flour.

 If you’re looking for more Valentine’s dessert ideas, check out these recipes:

-I’m so glad to say that after 15 years, and some exhaustive (amazing) testing, I’ve finally found the recipe for Gluten-Free Brownies.
+I’m so glad to say that after 15 years, and some exhaustive (amazing) testing, I’ve finally found the recipe for gluten free brownies, let me know if you give this recipe a try in the comments below.